 CSR is committed to providing a safe place to work and protecting the environment in which we operate.
-The CSR Board regards good management of workplace health, safety and the environment as an absolute business imperative.
+The CSR Board regards good management of workplace health, safety and the environment as a business imperative.
 The workplace health and safety of CSR's employees, contractors and visitors and the preservation of the environment in which CSR operates is a core value at CSR.

 Role of the Committee

-- the potential for CSR liability arising from any WHSE issues;
+- The potential for CSR liability arising from any WHSE issues;

 Functions and activities